Irv Wisniewski: Playing career

 Wisniewski played football at the University of Michigan as an end from 1946 to 1949.
 He caught 11 passes for 126 yards and one touchdown as a senior for the 1949 Wolverines.
 He also played basketball at Michigan.

 Coaching career

 Wisniewski was the head football coach at Hillsdale College in Hillsdale, Michigan for one season, in 1951, tallying a mark of 2–6.

 Legacy and honors

 Wisniewski and his wife, Martha, owned and operated "Varsity Day Camp" a summer day camp for children located outside of Ann Arbor, Michigan.
 The camp started in 1950.

 Wisniewski was inducted into the Woodward High School, Toledo, OH (Class of 1943) Hall of Fame in 1985.
-He was inducted into the Delaware Sports Museum and Hall of Fame in 2006.
+He was inducted into the Delaware Sports Hall of Fame in 2006.

 Death

 Wisniewski died at his home in Delaware of a brief illness on February 26, 2014.
 He was 89 years old.